Sea Moss For Skin Care – Benefits, How To Use, And Side Effects

 Sea Moss Side Effects

 - Sea moss is high in iodine.
-Hence, consuming it in excess can be harmful to those with autoimmune thyroid conditions such as Hashimoto’s disease (5).
+Hence, consuming it in excess can be harmful to those with autoimmune thyroid conditions such as Hashimoto’s diseasei XAn autoimmune disorder where the immune system creates antibodies that attack the thyroid gland, leading to cell death.
+(5).
 Excess iodine ingestion can also cause goiter (enlarged thyroid gland), thyroid gland inflammation, and thyroid cancer (5).
 Additionally, you might experience other side effects such as the burning of the mouth, fever, stomach pain, nausea, and vomiting.

 - One gram of seaweed can contain 16 to 2,984 mcg of iodine (5).
 Ensure you read the nutrition labels of the product before purchase.